cajal/foundation/README.md

 # foundation

-Foundation Models of the Visual Cortex
+Pipeline for foundation data and models of the Visual Cortex

 ## Setup